 4. The Biggest Marketplace Worldwide

-Chinese platform Taobao is the biggest online marketplace, with a GMV of $515 billion (Statista, 2019).
-For comparison, Tmall and Amazon ranked second and third with $432 and $344 billion in annual third-party GMV respectively.
+Chinese platform Taobao is the biggest online marketplace, with a GMV of $711 billion in 2021 (Statista, 2022).
+In comparison, Tmall and Amazon ranked second and third with $672 billion and $390 billion in annual GMV, respectively.

 An ecommerce marketplace is a website where the products are provided by several third parties while the transactions are processed by the marketplace itself.
 The transaction is processed by the marketplace and then the order is fulfilled by the chosen retailer or dropshipper.
 And since ecommerce marketplaces list products from a number of different sellers, there is usually more variety and availability in terms of products, compared to online retail stores.

 5. Most Popular Online Payment Method